 I was sat mesmerised by a Rega 2, Creek 4140 and a tiny pair of Alexander SE2 speakers made of steel with cabinets no bigger than a house brick.
 I stayed and listened to a whole album and saw both Denis Morecroft and Max Townshend drawn in to listen.
 They introduced themselves to each other and were both charmed by no more than £500 worth of kit making what I thought was the best sound of the show.

 … and I’m inclined to agree, perhaps bar a pair or ribbon Carver ALS floorstanders playing jazz, where we had to look behind them to see if there really was a trumpet player there.
-With a six-figure price-tag for the speakers alone we were both stunned and shocked but walked away, safe in the knowledge we would never spend that kind of wad on speakers as astonishingly real as those beauties.
+With a four-figure price-tag for the speakers alone we were both stunned and shocked but walked away, safe in the knowledge we would never spend that kind of wad on speakers as astonishingly real as those beauties.
 Oh, there was one other pair that would’ve have literally blown us away had the hotel room windows been open..
 A pair of Cerwin Vegas.
-As crude as speakers get, but Chubber Checker and The Fat Boys – Wipeout was bordering on silly, but it did produce chuckles and grins from us.
+As crude as speakers get, but Chubby Checker and The Fat Boys – Wipeout was bordering on silly, but it did produce chuckles and grins from us.
 Actually, the TDL Studio range was pretty memorable too, now I reflect on it…

 So, back in the real world…